Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 * It runs on a p2p network which anyone can join.
 * Its client software runs on end user devices (cloud services using bitcoin are not censorship resistant).

-Fermat extend these properties up to the stack to inherit the censorship resistant qualities of bitcoin.
+Fermat extends these properties up to the stack to inherit the censorship resistant qualities of bitcoin.
 This is the reason why Fermat:

-* It is open source.
+* Is open source.
-* It runs on a two level p2p network composed by network nodes and network clients.
+* Runs on a two level p2p network composed by network nodes and network clients.
-* Its client software runs on end user devices (third party functionality on Fermat may access cloud servers rendering that specific functionality not censorship resistant).
+* Runs its client software on end user devices (third party functionality on Fermat may access cloud servers rendering that specific functionality not censorship resistant).

-By being Fermat censorship resistant itself, all Fermat APPs built on top of it will inherit this property and they will be shielded in hostile jurisdictions enabling each of them to reach mass adoption even in places where their competition to local currencies or business is not welcomed.
+By Fermat being censorship resistant, all Fermat APPs built on top of it will inherit this property and they will be shielded in hostile jurisdictions enabling each of them to reach mass adoption even in places where their competition to local currencies or businesses is not welcomed.

 #### All Use Cases

 Nobody knows which use case will bring mass adoption and certainly nobody can guarantee that the single one use case they are working on is going to achieve it.
-The only way to guarantee that mass adoption is reached (or accept it is not possible) is to implement all possible use cases.
+The only way to guarantee that mass adoption is reached (or accept that it is not possible) is to implement all possible use cases.
 But in this industry all possible use cases have not even been imagined yet.
 This means that we need to think about an open ended system.

 **Open Ended System**